NamitaMalik/Realtime-Update-in-Angular2/README.md

 **Ans:** **Subject** is a class in **RxJS** library.
 It inherits both **Observable** and **Observer** therefore we can easily say that a **subject** is both **observer** and **observable**.
 We know that **observers** subscribe to an **observable** and if **subject** is both **observer** and **observable** this means that there would be **observers** subscribing to it and also it subscribing to some other source.
 A **subject**  simply broadcasts values pushed to it, to all the **subscribers** subscribing to it.
 In real life, shopkeeper can be taken as an example of a Subject, A shopkeeper is both buyer and a seller.
-He buys products from factory and sells product to his customers.
+He buys products from a factory and sells products to his customers.

 ####Q. Are there any different implementations of Subject?
 **Ans:** There are basically 3 different implementation of **Subject** which provide different functionality and can be used on the basis of different use case: